Shell Energy broadband help

 Problems with Shell Energy Broadband wifi

-It's likely that you're using wifi to connect to your Shell Energy Broadband at home rather than a cabled connection.
-Sometimes wifi can be unreliable or even breakdown completely.
-Before getting on the phone to customer services try these tips to see if you can resolve the problem yourself.
+It's likely that you're using your wifi to connect to your Shell Energy Broadband at home rather than a cabled connection.
+Sometimes wifi can be unreliable or even break down completely.
+Before you get on the phone to customer services, try these tips to see if you can resolve the problem yourself.

 Move your Shell Energy Broadband Hub

-Wifi signals produced by your Shell Energy Broadband hub can be blocked or interfered with by solid, and in some cases not so solid, object such as walls, sofas, televisions and even a pile of magazines.
+Wifi signals produced by your Shell Energy Broadband hub can be blocked or interfered with by solid – and in some cases not so solid – objects such as walls, sofas, televisions or even a pile of magazines.
 Try moving your hub to an area with fewer obstructions.